ZuliusRoolf/website/JOURNAL.md

 - If user selects the same button, it should be toggled to be unselected.
 - If the user hovers their mouse over a button, it will hide the selected information and display the hovered element instead.
 - If the hover is enabled and mouse leaves the area, then the video will be hidden and the previous selected state will be displayed.

+### Hiding "About" in mobile view

+I tried to hide the "About" link whith media query.
+I scratched the idea because I need to use some JavaScript to detect so that it automatically hides the information if the viewport gets changed.
+Discussing this matter with a collegue also made me realize that it is a very small issue that complicates things a ton to implement.
+Just keep the about link in mobile view too.